Updated April 14, 2023

-- Debugging: Console in postman helps to know what data has been retrieved which makes easier to debug tests.
+- Debugging: Console in postman helps to know what data has been retrieved, which makes it easier to debug tests.

 - Continuous Integration: Development practices are done as postman supports continuous integration.

-SoapUI is an open-source API testing tool which has a simple interface,
+SoapUI is an open-source API testing tool that has a simple interface,

 - SoapUI supports all standard protocols and technologies for testing API’s